ShivMoh/Minerva_Scrapers-CV/README.md

 ## Overview

 This project is just one repository from a system of microservices that create Minerva, a data platform solution that aims to promote Health, Safety, Security and Environment regulations in Guyana.
+It was created for a hackathon.
 The other projects are located at:

 - https://github.com/shomari11/Minerva_Whatsapp | A Whatsapp bot for reporting
 - https://github.com/AndrewGY/Minerva | The Main App for User Interaction